-CURRENT HEALTH PROTECTION CONDITION (HPCON) LEVEL: HPCON BRAVO
+CURRENT HEALTH PROTECTION CONDITION (HPCON) LEVEL: HPCON ALPHA

-MASK WEAR: Effective immediately, mask wear is now optional and not mandated indoors at MHAFB, except within healthcare settings at the Military Treatment Facility.
+MASK WEAR: Mask wear is optional and not mandated indoors at MHAFB, except within healthcare settings at the Military Treatment Facility.

 If you are experiencing COVID-19 symptoms during normal duty hours, contact the MTF at (208) 828-7900 before proceeding.
 After normal duty hours, contact the Nurse Advice Line at 1 (800) 874-2273.